Rainor23/rainor23.github.io/_posts/scripting/2021-01-01-CTF-Site-Scanner.md

 # Simple CTF script
 ___

+You're doing a CTF and your wordlist isn't finding any directories... maybe they are using custom url's on purpose so that the wordlist won't work?
+Maybe they've hidden comments in the source code to point to a dev area?
+It can be annoying to search through, even more so when there is a large page with a ton of source code!

+I created this script to look through html and find interesting elements, such as urls, comments and soon to be, hidden html elements.
+In scope of this project will be the ability for recursive searching using a word list.

 __What does it do?__
 This script will pull the site source code, look for any urls and comments, then parse them out.